Felony vs. Misdemeanor DUI Charges

 This is one of the most frequently asked questions about drunk driving charges.
 While the answer to that question will depend on many factors, including state law, there are certain aspects about a case that might suggest the driver will face a felony DUI charge.
 Does the driver have prior convictions?
 Was someone killed or seriously injured in the accident?.

-All states have a blood alcohol content (BAC) limit of 0.08 percent; however, each state has different penalties for DUI and the circumstances of a DUI arrest could influence the charge.
+All states have a blood alcohol content (BAC) limit of 0.08 percent; however, DUI penalties vary by state and the circumstances of a DUI arrest could influence the charge.

 Were you arrested for driving under the influence of drugs or alcohol?
 One of our sponsoring DUI attorneys can review your case and explain in detail whether you might be facing a felony DUI or a misdemeanor if you are convicted.